Chapter 8 Geometric operations with vector layers

 ## [1] "units"

 CRS units (typically \(m\) and \(m^2\)) are used by default in length, area and distance calculations.
 For example, the units of measurement in the US National Atlas CRS are meters, which is why the area values are returned in \(m^2\) units.
-Calculations on layers in geographical CRS (i.e., lon/lat) are also returned in \(m\)/\(m^2\), even though—strictly speaking—the CRS units in such case are degrees.
+Calculations on layers in geographical CRS (i.e., lon/lat) are also returned in \(m\) or \(m^2\), even though—strictly speaking—the CRS units in such case are degrees.
 The mechanism which makes it possible is known as spherical geometry calculations, and it is provided by the s2 package.

 We can convert units objects to different units, with set_units from package units30.
 Note that the units package needs to be loaded to do that.
 For example, here is how we can convert the area column from \(m^2\) to \(km^2\):